Students

 “I kept re-reading my notes to feel ready.
 Nudge made me actually use the framework.”

-• Each path forces you to name what you're trading off and why, not treat the decision as obvious
+• Forces you to name what you're trading off

 Guidance you can actually trust